Invite Nadya to speak at your event or school / reach out for press interviews - EMAIL email@example.com. Follow @NadyaOkamoto.

 Nadya is a leading speaker about The Menstrual Movement, the power of Generation Z and youth activism, and overcoming adversity (and how she turned her experiences into a platform for advocacy).
 She is currently on leave from Harvard College to focus on scaling PERIOD, and accepting more speaking engagements.
 If you are interested in having Nadya at your organization or event, please contact firstname.lastname@example.org.
 Click bold text for links to speech videos, press features, and written articles.

-As a quick preview, here’s a link to my recent MAKERS speech, my first TED talk about the Menstrual Movement, my Stories of Women Summit speech on Jealousy, and my speech from the Teen Vogue summit this past June where I introduced Cecile Richards.
+As a quick preview, here’s a link to her recent MAKERS speech, first TED talk about the Menstrual Movement, Stories of Women Summit speech on Jealousy, and speech from the Teen Vogue summit this past June where I introduced Cecile Richards.

 Recent Press Features